BastienBoymond/IntraBot/README.md

 The goal of this bot is to provide a simple way to interact with the [Intranet](https://intra.epitech.eu) website of Epitech.

 I Create a lot of command to interact with the Intranet.
-Whe got the folowing commands:
+We got the folowing commands:

 * **`!help`**: Display this help message.